louixp/CoroNow/frontend/README.md

 * big font size may lead to severe performance drop

+* gery out the background when a overlay window is in action ([resource](https://stackoverflow.com/questions/9843556/how-to-grey-out-a-box-in-css/9844497>))

 ### Word Trend

 Use react-bootstrap to create an overlay component displaying trend information.